Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior

 - Peeling paint and stain must be removed through a combination of power washing and sanding.
 Power washing removes most of the loose material, but not all of it.
 I own both the Makita orbital sander and the Wagner Paint Eater.
 For fast and effective paint and stain removal from a deck, the Wagner Paint Eater is, by far, the best.
 Always sand a deck after power washing to smooth out the surface and remove splinters.

 Masking A Deck for Airless Spraying

 The actual deck itself usually doesn't need much masking, but the area surrounding the deck is what to focus on, especially the house siding.
 When I spray a deck, I cover the siding with one long sheet of plastic.

 Use the 3M hand masker to mask off the siding above your deck quickly and easily.
-I've used this awesome tool to do paint prep masking for over twenty years.
+I've used this awesome tool to do paint prep masking for over 20 years.
 Along with the masker, buy a roll of 99-inch masking film (3M brand) and your choice of painter's tape.

 The 99-inch film (3M brand) is perfect for covering siding above a deck.
 This allows you to spray the yard side of the spindles without worrying about the spray gun spitting globs of stain all over the back of your house, which will happen if you don't protect it with plastic.
 Move nearby lawn feature to the other side of the yard and cover flowers with drop cloths.